-- B.S in Electrical Engineering with math minor – UMaine 2016
+- University of Maine, 2016, B.S in Electrical Engineering with math minor

-- M.S in Electrical Engineering with a focus on Wireless and Communication – UMaine 2018
+- University of Maine, 2018, M.S in Electrical Engineering with a focus on Wireless and Communication

-I am a second year PhD student in the Graduate School of Biomedical Science and Engineering program at University of Maine.
-My Master’s thesis focused on diagnosing the early sign of mild cognitive impairment, through piezoresistive sensors that capture sleep signals, to halt or treat the progression of Alzheimer’s Disease before it escalates and becomes severe.
+I am in my fifth year in the Graduate School of Biomedical Science and Engineering program.
+I was born and raised in Saudi Arabia and came to United States in 2013 to pursue my undergrad studies.
 Prior to joining the GSBSE program, I was developing gradient tracking mathematical models for G-Protein Coupled Receptor (GPCR) signaling pathways in Saccharomyces cerevisiae at Dr. Joshua Kelley’s lab at the University of Maine.